tom96/php-survey/README.md

 Toms SuperSurvey
 =================

-Toms SuperSurvey is in early development and is a survey written in PHP with login-interface using a MySQL-database to save the account credentials and survey answers.
+Toms SuperSurvey is in early development and written in PHP.
+It has login-interface using a MySQL-database to save the account credentials + survey answers.